 You must have come across the images of Venn diagrams depicting the intersection of comfort / discomfort as Magic Zone.
 I don’t quite agree and that’s where the problem begins.
 This is the area where the specter of Inner Critic lurks around with self-doubt ready to make you question your efforts and belittle everything you have achieved so far.

-Frankly, the idea of growth visualisation through Venn diagrams is as ridiculous as sci-fi movies portraying how aliens look.
+Frankly, the idea of growth visualization through Venn diagrams is as ridiculous as sci-fi movies portraying how aliens look.
 Yet every so often, we encounter blogs, self help websites and almost everyone else pointing towards the zone with euphoria— “This is where the magic happens.”

 A simple Google search will provide countless articles urging to step outside the safe zone, saying that it is time to take the plunge and grab the great rewards that are awaiting the braves outside the comfort zone.